SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/video-meetings.md

 #### In the side panel preview

-Click on the appointment in your SuperOffice diary to view its details in the preview screen in the side panel.
+Click on the follow-up in your SuperOffice diary to view its details in the preview screen in the side panel.

 (Enable the preview by selecting it from the drop-down menu at the top of the side panel).